 Wanting to develop her leadership potential, she went on in 2006 to study for a two-year Leadership Development Programme resulting in her being awarded a diploma in church leadership by Celebration College (under Celebration Ministries International) in Zimbabwe.

-She is the Chairperson of Medix, one of the largest pharmacy retail chains in Zimbabwe.
+Tsungi sits on a international school and college board.
 She is a health commodities supply chain expert and currently works full-time for an international public health NGO.

 She resumed her book in February 2012.
 It was released on the 1st of July 2013; Her official book launch was on the 22nd of August 2014.
 Her book has been endorsed by Dr. John Stanko (From the U.S. and President of Purposequest and author of many books) as well as one of Zimbabwe’s leading motivational authors and speakers, Rabison Shumba.